anilbanarsee/GUIProject/finished/readme_group31.txt

 1) Extract the 'src' folder
 2) Direct the command line to the contents of the 'src' folder
 3) Run the commands "javac gui/handler/*.java", "javac gui/*.java", "javac gui2/*.java", "javac travelData/*.java" and "javac weatherdata/*.java".
 This compiles all the java files into their respective class files.
-4) Then run "jar cvfm program.jar manifest.txt gui/*.class gui2/*.class travelData/*.class weatherdata/*.class gui/handler/*.class".
+4) Then run "jar cvfm program.jar manifest.txt gui/*.class gui2/*.class travelData/*.class weatherData/*.class gui/handler/*.class assets lib".
 This creates a jar file called "program.jar", that can then be run.

-Alternatively, you can use the compile.bat to create a program.jar
+5) Alternatively, there is a batch file in that directory that can also run the above commands.